-Four explosive devices, AR-15 found in vehicle of man arrested at UK Hospital
+Four live explosive devices, AR-15 found in vehicle of man arrested at UK Hospital

 “While we were on the ground Carroll continued in resisting our efforts to put him in handcuffs,” said Detective Harder.
 “After we were able to overpower him and got his hands behind his back in order to cuff him, he became significantly more compliant.”

-Detective Harder says that the investigation showed that Carroll had another hand gun on him and four more in his car along with two rifles, an AK-47 style and an AR-15 style one, in his back seat.
+Detective Harder says that the investigation showed that Carroll had another handgun on him and four more in his car along with two rifles, an AK-47 style and an AR-15 style one, in his back seat.

 He says they also found four live explosive devices and one non-live IED.